 What happens when you set a lion loose in Scheels?

 The Lincoln Christian School Foundation invites you to visit Judah the Lion at Scheels on Thursday, May 26 for Give to Lincoln Day.
-Come have your picture taken with Judah and receive his rookie season collectible baseball card.
-Help Judah and the Foundation reach their goal of raising $150,000 between now and May 26.
-With a $150,000 match from two generous supporters, we could raise $300,000 to impact students through the new Scheels Center and classrooms currently being built at Lincoln Christian.
+Come have your picture taken with Judah and receive his rookie season collectible trading card.
+Help Judah and the Foundation reach their goal of raising $300,000!
+With $150,000 in giving and $150,000 matching gift from two generous supporters, we could raise $300,000 to impact students through the five new classrooms and the Scheels Center currently being built at Lincoln Christian School.
 See you on May 26th at Scheels!